strawberry-graphql/strawberry-django/docs/references/mutations.md

 ## Filtering

-Filters can be addedd to update and delete mutations.
+Filters can be added to update and delete mutations.
 See more information about [filtering](filters.md).

 ```python
 #schema.py